myltik/azure-docs.ru-ru/articles/dns/dns-getstarted-create-dnszone-cli.md

 <properties
-   pageTitle="Создание зоны DNS с помощью интерфейса командной строки | Microsoft Azure" description="Поэтапно узнайте, как создать зоны DNS для Azure DNS, чтобы разместить домен DNS, используя интерфейс командной строки (CLI)." services="dns" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Create a DNS zone using CLI| Microsoft Azure" description="Learn how to create DNS zones for Azure DNS step-by-step to start hosting your DNS domain using CLI" services="dns" documentationCenter="na" authors="sdwheeler"